timesize/monster-oop/04-ruby-rails/ruby-methods/22/exercises.md

 1. Install the httparty gem from your Terminal with `gem install httparty`.

-1. Require the gem in a new ruby script file.
+1. Require the gem in a new ruby script file with `require 'httparty'`.

 1. Referencing the httparty docs and the spotify API docs, create a `spotify_album_search` method.
 It should use the gem to do an album search on the word "White" to the spotify API.